-5 steps to assess your adviser
+5 steps to assess your advisor

 1. Understand your total return over time